 Segmentation is a popular marketing tool that enables companies to divide their larger audience into smaller groups that have similarities.
 Behavioural segmentation is one of a number of different types of segmentation that can be used — you can read more about them here.

 It has a number of benefits and has seen great results when implemented.
 In fact, in an analysis of marketing data from more than 30,000 campaigns by mobile marketing platform Braze, it was found that campaigns sent to well-thought-out customer segments saw 200% greater conversions compared to those sent to more generic audiences.

 What is behavioral segmentation?

-Behavioral segmentation is one of the four main segmentation approaches.
-It looks at the buying process of customers, and then groups customers with similar buying behaviors together into one ‘segment’.
-Businesses can then target companies, customers, and potential customers based on their buying behaviors.
+Behavioural segmentation is one of the four main segmentation approaches.
+It looks at the buying process of customers, and then groups customers with similar buying behaviours together into one ‘segment’.
+Businesses can then target companies, customers, and potential customers based on their buying behaviours.
 These can be segmented in a number of ways — here are five we think are the most useful: